 She went on to say that she was forced to adjust to a role she was unprepared for.

 “When l was there, life was so hard because l was so young. l didn’t know what a bride ought to do, but my in-laws were very good and treated me well,” she said.
 “My then-husband was not working so he communicated his intention to go to South Africa to look for a job and greener pastures.”

-“My mum sent me money to go back home so as to receive medical attention.
-When l went to my parents’ house, l didn’t go back to my in-laws. l gave birth [to] a baby girl and now she is turning 7 this year,” she said.
+“My mum sent me money to go back home to receive medical attention.
+After l went to my parents’ house, l didn’t return to my in-laws. l gave birth to a baby girl who is turning 7 this year,” she said.

-Danai’s child lives with her in-laws whom she still has a good relationship with.
+Danai’s daughter lives with her in-laws whom she still has a good relationship with.

 She had the opportunity to attend the Zambia for the Girls summit on ending child marriage.
 There, she found encouragement that even if you were married at a tender age, you can go back to school to fulfill your dreams.

 “Being single doesn’t mean the end of your life.
 There is a lot to do in life and families shouldn’t discriminate against single mothers.
 They should give them another chance,” she said.

 She went on to gain a sponsorship by Rozaria Memorial Trust to pursue cutting and designing.
 She is now doing TVET (Technical and Vocational Education and Training) where she is learning to make bags and dishwashing liquid.